CuteLeaf/obsidian-docusaurus-style-admonitions-fuwari/README.md

 ### Manual Installation

 1. Download the latest release (main.js, styles.css, manifest.json)
-2. Create a folder named obsidian-docusaurus-style-admonitions in your vault's .obsidian/plugins/ directory
+2. Create a folder named obsidian-docusaurus-style-admonitions-fuwari in your vault's .obsidian/plugins/ directory
 3. Copy the downloaded files into this folder
 4. Enable the plugin in Obsidian settings